kubevela/kubevela/docs/en/developers/extensions/set-metrics.md

 # Monitoring Application

+> Note: metrics is one of the extension capabilities [installed from cap center](../cap-center.md),
+> please install it if you can't find it in `vela traits`.

 If your application has exposed metrics, you can easily tell the platform how to collect the metrics data from your app with `metrics` capability.

 Let's run [`christianhxc/gorandom:1.0`](https://github.com/christianhxc/prometheus-tutorial) as an example app.